 Using crossfeed will lower the bass’ impact, though, as the sound pressure will be distributed more equally.
 Depending on the recording, it might go unnoticed altogether.

-Furthermore, Hugo has the same problem as any portable amp I have ever tried: It picks up low frequency telecommunication transmissions.
-If a smartphone is close by it struggles to have a good signal, therefore it jumps down to Edge or GPRS technology, you can hear electromagnetic interference through your headphones.
+Furthermore, Hugo has the same problem as any portable amp I have ever tried: It picks up low-frequency telecommunication transmissions.
+If a smartphone is close by it struggles to have a good signal, therefore it jumps down to Edge or GPRS technology, and you can hear electromagnetic interference through your headphones.

 This is an issue that I perceive with all amps so far, but perhaps Chord can think about using a similar EMI shielding as smartphones have for their next device so that train rides can be even more enjoyable.

 Finally, these technically aren’t flaws but who wouldn’t mind a longer battery life?
 I also wish the optical input connection wouldn’t have a removable protection cap that can get lost easily.
 Of course, the sensitive technology must be protected, but there are devices like the Sony PlayStation 3 and 4 that have valves for that.